Washington-University/StructuralQC/README.md

       string in the template scene so that the generated per-subject scene file can find the necessary file inputs.
-    * `TemplateFolder` is the location of the `templates` subdirectory in your `StructuralQC-master` folder on your system.
+    * `TemplateFolder` is the location of the `templates` subdirectory in your `StructuralQC-x.y.z` folder on your system.
 The script will copy reference files (S900* and mean MNI152 T1 atlas target) to your `OutputFolder`, so that the scenes can find them.